Deadline: January 15, 2019

 Notes for international applicants

-International students should consult the University requirements for TOEFL IELTS, and MELAB: https://ase.ufl.edu/ASESpeakPrep.html The minimum scores for students holding a teaching assistantship in the English department: TOEFL – 550 on the written Speaking Portion or 28 on the internet-based test.
+International students should consult the University Admissions requirements for TOEFL IELTS, MELAB, and SPEAK.
+The minimum scores for students holding a teaching assistantship in the English department: TOEFL – 550 on the written Speaking Portion or 28 on the internet-based test.
 The department may accept students with scores of 23-27 on a conditional basis pending the satisfactory completion of a course in Academic Spoken English.
 IELTS – score of 6.
 MELAB – score of 77.

 International applicants are exempt from the English proficiency requirement if enrolled for one academic year in a degree-seeking program at a recognized/regionally accredited university or college in a country where English is the official language prior to your anticipated term of enrollment at UF, or if you are from one of the following countries.